znewton/fluid-app/README.md

 # Update config in your favorite editor.
 ```

-> Note: if not using Redis to store session info, set the redis config to `undefined` in config.ts
+> Note: if not using Redis to store session info, set the redis config to `undefined` or "env" in config.ts
 > ```ts
-> export const redisConfig = redisConfigs.none; // or undefined
+> export const redisConfig = redisConfigs.none; // or undefined or "env"
 > ```

 Run with live updates on change: